 - Microwaves must be 800 watts or less

-- Full sized refrigerators are provided in the village apartments as well as the community kitchen in the Oak Hall.
-Only those university-provided full-sized refrigerators are permitted on campus.
-Students may bring their own "mini fridge" so long as it does not exceed 3.5 cubic feet in volume.
+- Full sized refrigerators are provided in the village apartments as well as the community kitchen in Oak Hall.
+Only those university-provided full-sized refrigerators are permitted on campus

-Courtesy Hours are in effect 24 hours a day, 7 days a week both inside and outside the residence halls.
-This means that any reasonable request from one resident to another to be quieter must be heeded.
+Courtesy Hours are in effect 24 hours a day, 7 days a week, both inside and outside the residence halls.
+This means that any reasonable request from one resident to another to be quieter should be respected.
 Consideration for others is a primary component of community living and students agree to uphold this expectation when they become residents.
 Noise level must not deter students who want/need to study or sleep at any time.
 Students must comply with any student or staff member's request to observe courtesy hours.

 Please note: Speakers may not be placed on windowsills/balconies, and pointed outside the room.
 This behavior is considered to be in direct violation of courtesy hours and will be addressed by Residential Life and Campus Security staff.